mattermost/mattermost-developer-documentation/site/content/integrate/plugins/example-plugins.md

 ## Memes

-The [Memes plugin for Mattermost](https://github.com/mattermost/mattermost-plugin-memes) creates a slash command that can be used to create dank memes:
+The {{< newtabref href="https://github.com/mattermost/mattermost-plugin-memes" title="Memes plugin for Mattermost" >}} creates a slash command that can be used to create dank memes:

 <img src="/img/extend/memes-plugin-screenshot.png" width="445" height="325" />